Retatrutide FDA Approval Status 2026

 Why Is Retatrutide Still in Phase 3?

 FDA approval of any obesity medicine requires a completed registrational package, not a single standout result.
-Retatrutide’s Phase 3 development is still in the data-accumulation stage: two positive readouts are public, additional program results are still pending, and Lilly has not yet moved the molecule into a public NDA review cycle.
+Retatrutide’s Phase 3 development is still in the data-accumulation stage: three positive readouts are public, additional program results are still pending, and Lilly has not yet moved the molecule into a public NDA review cycle.
 Until those steps happen, approval remains a future possibility rather than a present status.

-When Could Lilly File a Retatrutide NDA?
+Has Eli Lilly Filed a Retatrutide NDA?

-| Item | Status (April 15, 2026) |
+| Item | Status (June 4, 2026) |

 |---|---|